TrungDN1996/express-prisma-api/README.md

 ## Description

-It is a demo app on Express-JS, GraphQL and PostgreSQL(Prisma).
+It is a demo app on Express-JS and PostgreSQL(Prisma).
 You can:
 1. Login, Register.
 2. User follow another users.
 3. CRUD Article, Tag.